PatriciaMara/project-restaurant-frontend/README.md

-# projeto-restaurante
+# project-restaurant-frontend.
-O frontend do projeto final da trilha de Fullstack do Bootcamp da Use Academy - Code Like a Girl.
+Frontend project developed as a UseAcademy - Code Like a Girl bootcamp challenge.